How police busted Nigerian senator’s organ harvesting plot at the last minute

 Dr Obeta then engaged with Dr Chris Agbo, of Vintage Health Group, a medical tourism company, as well as an agent to arrange a visa for the donor.

 All three were convicted and sentenced for their part in the plot at a hearing on Friday.
-Ike Ekweremadu was jailed for 10 years and 8 months, while his wife was sentenced to 4 years and six months.
+Ike Ekweremadu was jailed for 10 years and eight months, while his wife was sentenced to four years and six months.
 Obeta wept as he was sentenced to 10 years in jail.

 A jury cleared Sonia of any wrongdoing and despite her parents’ crimes, she is still in search of a kidney.